goabstract/Marketing-for-Engineers/README.md

 Be awere of [Twitter tweet & DM limit](https://support.twitter.com/articles/15364).

 ## :email: Email Marketing
+I know what you are thinking right now: "nobody cares about emails".
+Well, do you have your favorite newsletters?
+Do you love discount emails from your favorite dev tool?
+I bet, the answer is "yes" :smirk: The goal of email marketing is to turn email addresses into loyal users or prospect partners.

 ### Product emails
+Product emails

+The goal of onboarding is to increase the number of users who actually use your product (or free trial) and paid for it later.
+Onboarding process can be done not only via emails.
+You can reach out to users through in-app messages, live chat messages, product tours, welcome modal windows, well-crafted UX or even phone calls.
+For [Flawless App](https://flawlessapp.io/) we decided to use a combination of triggered onboarding emails and in-app notifications.

 Product Onboarding emails:
 * [The Anatomy of a Welcome Email](https://customer.io/blog/welcome-email-best-practices.html) by customer.io team.
 * [Trial expiration email best practices](https://postmarkapp.com/guides/trial-expiration-email-best-practices) by Garrett Dimon.
 * [Upgrade Emails that Convert](https://customer.io/blog/upgrade-email-templates.html) by customer.io team.
 * [3 Lessons Learned From Testing Hundreds Of Onboarding Emails](https://www.groovehq.com/blog/email-onboarding-optimization) by Alex Turnbull, Groove founder.
+* [How to Bring Inactive Users Back from the Dead with Emails](https://www.appcues.com/blog/how-to-bring-inactive-users-back-from-the-dead/) by Ty Magnin from Appcues.

 For getting an inspiration for your onboarding emails you can check some examples from popular companies:
 * [Email copy from great companies](http://www.goodemailcopy.com/) by Front or [Really Good Emails site](https://reallygoodemails.com/).